-This paper is a modified version of a Major Research Paper for the Master of Education degree at York University as part of the Borderless Higher Education for Refugees project, which provides virtual education to refugees in the Dadaab refugee camps in Without any formal Kenya. education, in March 2012, I was employed as a new and inexperienced teacher of Mathematics and English Language for grades 7 and 8 at the Hareed Primary School (pseudonym), located in the Dadaab refugee camps in Kenya.
+This paper is a modified version of a Major Research Paper for the Master of Education degree at York University as part of the Borderless Higher Education for Refugees project, which provides virtual education to refugees in the Dadaab refugee camps in Kenya.
+Without any formal teacher education, in March 2012, I was employed as a new and inexperienced teacher of Mathematics and English Language for grades 7 and 8 at the Hareed Primary School (pseudonym), located in the Dadaab refugee camps in Kenya.
 Established in 1991, the Dadaab refugee camps constitute one of the largest refugee encampments in the world.
 Dadaab is host to almost 219,000 refugees as of July 2020, primarily from Somalia, Ethiopia and South Sudan (UNHCR 2020).
 I became a teacher in these camps and entered this role without any professional teacher training or teaching experience and only my experience as a student upon which to draw.
-My highest level of education prior accepting this position was completion of my secondary studies.
-As a high school graduate, I was only confident with the content of the curriculum that I already knew, but not with the strategies for teaching or for supporting student directed learning.
-For a full academic year, I taught without any pedagogical or professional support, including any practical training or formal inservice support that would have better prepared me for the daunting task of teaching a classroom of 30 primary-age students (who spoke six different first languages: English, Kiswahili, Somali, French, Amharic and Ugandan Gambella).
+My highest level of education prior to accepting this position was the completion of my secondary studies.
+As a high school graduate, I was only confident with the content of the curriculum that I already knew, but not with the strategies for teaching or for supporting studentdirected learning.
+For a full academic year, I taught without any pedagogical or professional support, including any practical training or formal in-service support that would have better prepared me for the daunting task of teaching a classroom of 30 primary-age students (who spoke six different first languages: English, Kiswahili, Somali, French, Amharic and Ugandan Gambella).
 English was the only common language but the least spoken of the six.
-I would have some of my telling teach students me to mathematics in the Kiswahili language (that other students did not understand), while others also needed me to teach them the subject through their own language (e.g. Somali or Ugandan).
-In 2013, I was able to join the Increased Access and Skills for Tertiary Education Program (INSTEP).
-According to their web page documentation, the primary purpose of the INSTEP program was to prepare prospective students for university education through courses like English Language for Academic Purposes, Information and Communication Technology Skills: successful (ICT), and Research students who completed the program would receive a non-credit certificate.
-Having completed INSTEP in April 2013, the program had provided me with introductory computer skills, intensive English language classes and academic preparation for the start of the Borderless Higher Education for (BHER) inaugural Refugees Teaching Certificate Program.
-Up to this point, even though I had been a teacher for several years, I had never had formal training or preparation to teach.
+I would have some of my students telling me to teach them mathematics in the Kiswahili language (that other students did not understand), while others also needed me to teach them the subject through their own language (e.g. Somali or Ugandan).